 Bucking is the term used for cutting a fallen tree to the desired log size.
 WARNING: Do not stand on the log being cut.
 Any portion can roll causing loss of footing and control.
-Do not stand ing in injury and/or damage to the saw. downhill of the log being cut.
+Do not stand downhill of the log being cut.